riffcc/ceramic-riff-web/README.md

 NEXT_PUBLIC_IPFS_GATEWAY=<YOUR_INFURA_IPFS_GATEWAY> # Ex. my-gateway.infura-ipfs.io
 ```

+4. Run [ceramic-node](https://github.com/riffcc/ceramic-node) so CeramicRiff can properly communicate with it.

-4. Run the application in development mode (with hot reloading):
+5. Run the application in development mode (with hot reloading):
 ```bash
 yarn dev
 ```